grorg/pinboard-twitter-unshortener/README.md

     { "username": "blah", "password": "ABCDEF" }

-Note that you can only use the token once my pull request to node-pinboard gets accepted.
+Note that you can only use the token once my [pull request](https://github.com/frozzare/node-pinboard/pull/2) to node-pinboard gets accepted.

+Run
+---

+Then just run the script by itself.
+It will look at the most recent 50 links on your pinboard, find any that match the shortening services, and then try to expand them to full urls.